dyfet/apollo/README.md

 devices.
 It is also the point of non-sip based network api contact, and can provide additional client support services such as rosters and dialing directories for local Coventry specific endpoints like Partisipate.
-Apollo requires and suppliments an install of Coventry to be at all useful.
+Apollo requires and supplements an install of Coventry to be at all useful.

 ## Dependencies